omkarcloud/botasaurus/README.md

 ![pro-gmaps-demo](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/demo.gif)

-- Convert your web scraper into a desktop app for Mac, Windows, and Linux in 1 day, so your web scraper can benefit not only developers but everyone.
+- Convert your web scraper into a desktop app for Mac, Windows, and Linux in 1 day, so not only developers but everyone can use your web scraper.

-UI-based scraper in minutes, which will make your customer sing your praises.

 ![desktop-app-photo](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/desktop-app-photo.png)

 - In terms of humaneness, what Superman is to Man, Botasaurus is to Selenium and Playwright.
 Easily pass every (Yes, E-V-E-R-Y) bot test, no need to spend time finding ways to access a website.